How building upgrade finance works

 - finance provider provides the finance to the building owner

 - Building owner agrees to complete the upgrade works

 - Council secures the finance to the land and facilitates repayment to the finance provider through the rates collection processes.

 bENEFICIAL Finance terms

 Council’s involvement in Building Upgrade Finance provides the finance provider with a high level of security.
 This security enables the finance provider to offer finance with terms more suited to these types of upgrades - long tenor (10-20 years), fixed, competitive interest rate finance.
-The longer loan tenor increases the likelihood that the savings generated will be greater than the loan repayments and better match the life of the upgraded equipment.
+The longer finance tenor increases the likelihood that the savings generated will be greater than the repayments and better match the life of the upgraded equipment.

 The NSW Government has produced two guides for tenant contributions: